bsdoliv/cryptredis/README.md

 Usage
 =====
-    Simply include cryptredis.h, link it statically to your appliation.
+    Simply include cryptredis.h, link it statically to your application.
-    Check tests/api.cpp, tests/rediscliget.cpp and tests/rediscliset.cpp.
+    Check tools/Makefile.template for building/linking hints.
-    The API is aimed to be simple and intuitive.
+    The API is aimed to be simple and intuitive, find sample code on tests/api.cpp, tests/rediscliget.cpp and tests/rediscliset.cpp.

 License
 ======